freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/jquery/target-the-same-element-with-multiple-jquery-selectors.md

 Add the `btn-primary` class to the button with id `#target1`.

-**Note**
-You should only be targeting one element and adding only one class at a time.
+**Note:** You should only be targeting one element and adding only one class at a time.
 Altogether, your three individual selectors will end up adding the three classes `shake`, `animated`, and `btn-primary` to `#target1`.

 # --hints--